ParexChain/ParexNetwork/docs/postmortems/2021-08-22-split-postmortem.md

 ## Exploit

-At block [13107518](https://etherscan.io/block/13107518), mined at Aug-27-2021 12:50:07 PM +UTC, a minority chain split occurred.
+At block [13107518](https://etherscan.io/block/13107518), mined at (Aug-27-2021 12:50:07 PM +UTC), a minority chain split occurred.
 The discord user @AlexSSD7 notified the allcoredevs-channel on the Eth R&D discord, on Aug 27 13:09  UTC.

 At 14:09 UTC, it was confirmed that the transaction `0x1cb6fb36633d270edefc04d048145b4298e67b8aa82a9e5ec4aa1435dd770ce4` had triggered the bug, leading to a minority-split of the chain.
 The term 'minority split' means that the majority of miners continued to mine on the correct chain.